 Under the three rows and output text, see three buttons.

 The buttons labels will display

 The graphic colors should blend with the color scheme for the digits, answer box, and text.
 Therefore the images that display to the right should have a similar look and feel as the digits, and other game elements.
 The goal is to make a nice looking game, where everything appears to belong together.

 Phone View Layout follows.

 Some mobile phones can't rotate between horizontal and vertical views.
 Some players prefer to use mobile phones in the vertical orientation.
 Games on phones may be played vertically, even with phones which respond to rotation.
-Therefore layout a vertical view for mobile phones, tablets in vertical orientation, and resized desktop Web browsers.
+Therefore prepare a vertical view for mobile phones, tablets in vertical orientation, and resized desktop Web browsers.

 The digits will display in two rows.
 The size of the graphics need to be large enough for easy selection with one finger, on a mobile phone.

 Display three rows; a row of digits, the answer box, and another row of digits, just as planned for the desktop view.

 Just under the three rows,